smartkek/dai-insured/README.md

 1. sell ETH for DAI (e.g., at Uniswap)
 1. wipe the DAI in the Maker contract

-The benefit is that n capital is required upfront.
+The benefit is that no capital is required upfront.
 The drawback is that one such "step" may not be enough to move out of the Danger Area.
 In the CDP is close to liquidation, only a small amount of ETH can be withdrawn on step 1.
 In this case, multiple steps are required to leave the Danger Area.